 So we invited Joshua March, Founder of Conversocial, to discuss the benefits and challenges of adopting social media messaging as a primary method of communication, both internally and with customers.

 Josh not only explains why social messaging is important and here to stay, but he shares great examples of companies using social media messaging in ways that provide faster, more efficient customer service while saving big money on communications.
-For example, one company has moved up to 60% of their customer service communications to social messaging.
+For example, one company has moved up to 60% of their communications to social messaging, using a SIP Trunking solution for the other 40%.

 You can do this too!
 You can handle customer service more efficiently and consistently via social media messaging than any other.
 As a result, you will save money, bolster public perception, CSAT, NPS and more.
 Listen in!